-Four investigations were conducted as part of historic resources addendums and inventories for the UW.
-No fieldwork was done, but archival research was completed for Johnson Annex, Cunningham Hall, Husky Union Building, and Anderson Hall (BOLA 2008a, 2008b, 2010; Minor and Meijer 2011).
+Three investigations were conducted as part of historic resources addendums and inventories for the UW.
+No fieldwork was done, but archival research was completed for Johnson Annex, Cunningham Hall, Husky Union Building, and Anderson Hall (BOLA 2008a, 2008b; Minor and Meijer 2011).

-A Cultural Resource Assessment was conducted ahead of the renovation of Thomas Burke Memorial Museum (Sharley and Smith 2011).
-The assessment included archival study as well as surface and subsurface survey but found no potentially affected cultural resources (see Table 2-1).
-Two studies were completed for the Cultural Resource Assessment of the first of five sections of this University of Washington Burke-Gilman Trail Expansion Project (Stevenson et al. 2013).
-The research and subsurface survey was conducted, for a section of the Burke-Gilman Trail near the APE, between Rainier Vista and 15th Avenue NE.
+Two studies were completed for the cultural resource inventory of the first of five sections of this UW Burke-Gilman Trail Expansion Project (Stevenson et al. 2013).
+The research and subsurface survey was conducted for a section of the Burke-Gilman Trail near the APE, between Rainier Vista and 15th Avenue NE.
 As part of that study, BOLA's architectural historian recorded the Alaska Avenue Bridge, built in 1914, within that Project's APE (BOLA 2013).